-Carolyn’s work examines the democratic aspects of contemporary governance, particularly with respect to participation, deliberation, inclusion and representation.
+Carolyn M. Hendriks is an Associate Professor with a background in both political science and environmental engineering.
+Her work examines democratic aspects of contemporary governance, including participation, deliberation, inclusion and representation.
 She has taught and published widely on the application and politics of inclusive and deliberative forms of citizen engagement.
-Her recent work is exploring alternative modes of political participation, particularly those enabled by online and offline spaces of political contestation.
-With a background in both political science and environmental engineering, Carolyn has a particular interest in the governance of the environment, as well as science and technology issues.
-Carolyn teaches graduate courses in the Masters of Public Policy.
+She has led numerous empirical projects in Australia, Germany and the Netherlands on the role of interests, power, networks, markets and elites in participatory modes of governing.
+Her recent research work is exploring alternative modes of political participation, particularly those enabled by online and offline spaces of political contestation (see below).
+Carolyn is an appointed member of newDemocracy Foundation’s Research Committee and sits on the editorial board of several international journals, including the European Journal of Political Research.

 - Citizen engagement in public policy